SpyrosMitsis/Blog/content/posts/sorting_algo.md

 n^2 + n
 $$

-And now because in Big o we can drop non-significant values we can say that:
+And now because in Big O we can drop non-significant values we can do this:
 $$
   n^2 + n \backsim n^2
 $$